emacsmirror/poly-ansible/README.md

 - The [`yaml-mode`](https://github.com/yoshiki/yaml-mode) Emacs package.

 If you have installed Emacs with your operating system’s package manager, it may have automatically installed the Tree-sitter parser for you, in which case you should be good to go.

+## `poly-systemd-jinja2-mode`

+Also included is a polymode gluing `jinja2-mode` into [`systemd-mode`](https://github.com/holomorph/systemd-mode/), for when you’re using templates to create Systemd unit configurations.

 ## Copying